Understanding Intercountry Adoption Policies: Insights from Trinity College Dublin and Ireland

 The Irish government, through its Adoption Policies Ireland, has been actively working to ensure that international adoptions are conducted ethically and transparently, prioritizing the best interests of the child.
 These policies align with international standards set by organizations like the Hague Conference on Private International Law, which emphasizes safeguarding children’s rights and cultural identities.

-The recent survey, launched in July 2025, by Trinity College Dublin, aims to collect data directly from adoptive parents and children aged 0-12 years.
+The recent survey aims to collect data directly from adoptive parents and children aged 0–12 years.
 The researchers, including Dr. Simone McCaughren and Dr. Aisling Parkes, emphasize the importance of understanding the personal journeys, challenges, and supports that influence family experiences with intercountry adoption in Ireland.

 This research forms part of a broader effort to create an evidence-based framework for enhancing adoption services.
 The survey not only gathers demographic and procedural information but also focuses on the emotional and psychological well-being of adopted children, their identity development, and the support needs of their families.